 The competition order should be publicized in advance of the competition (in the final mailer, in the event program, and at registration).
-Teams will need to be ready and available as soon as they are called to the competition floor.
+Setting a defined schedule is not recommended, as the amount of time per team at each station can vary.
+Rather, teams should be made aware of the competition order, and they should be ready and available to start setting up as soon as they are called to the competition floor.